singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

  - set to set a parameter and value
  - get to get a parameter by name
+ - add to add a value to a parameter that is a list (e.g., registry)
+ - remove to remove a value from a parameter that is a list

 The following example shows changing the default module_base path from the install directory modules folder.